 Sequences let you organize A/B testing in the Email step, and you can create unlimited variations of it.
 For A/B tests, Reply splits the contacts in your sequence as evenly as possible, with each variant going out to approximately 50%.
 The system selects contacts that receive different variations at random.

 For example, if you have A and B variants for Step 1 and import a list of 200 contacts in one batch, the system will automatically send variant A to 100 and variant B to the remaining 100.
 Each imported batch is randomized separately.
-All manually added contacts will get A variant by default, as it is also considered a “batch”.

-Please note: Since A/B testing is random, you won’t know who exactly will receive options A and B. It is also random for individual steps in a sequence - so, for example, contacts who received email A in Step 1 may not necessarily receive email A in Step 2.
+Note: Since A/B testing is random, you won’t know who exactly will receive options A and B. It is also random for individual steps in a sequence - so, for example, contacts who received email A in Step 1 may not necessarily receive email A in Step 2.

 Creating a variant